JvanKatwijk/qt-dab/README.md

 	Jan van Katwijk (J.vanKatwijk@gmail.com)
 	Lazy Chair Programming

-	The qt-dab software is made available under the GPL-2.0.
+	The Qt-DAB software is made available under the GPL-2.0.
-	SDR-J is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+	Qt-DAB is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.